 What does it take for the people of God to live in harmony with each other?
 Encouragement and endurance!
 Speaking this passage over your congregation asks God—who is defined by these characteristics—to unify his church.

-Paul’s benediction to the Romans
+7. Paul’s Benediction to the Romans

 Now to him who is able to strengthen you according to my gospel and the preaching of Jesus Christ, according to the revelation of the mystery that was kept secret for long ages but has now been disclosed and through the prophetic writings has been made known to all nations, according to the command of the eternal God, to bring about the obedience of faith— to the only wise God be glory forevermore through Jesus Christ!
 Amen.—Romans 16:25–27

 Paul finishes his letter to the church at Rome with this profound flourish.
 It’s an ideal way to end a service, especially one that’s focused on the transforming power of the gospel.
+This is a bit larger of a passage so you may consider displaying this through our worship presentation software, MediaShout.
+It would allow you to simply pull in all 3 of these verses at one time without the manual labor of typing every verse out in say PowerPoint for example… Check out the most powerful church presentation software today!

-The blessing of God’s glory
+6. The Blessing of God’s glory

 Now to him who is able to do far more abundantly than all that we ask or think, according to the power at work within us, to him be glory in the church and in Christ Jesus throughout all generations, forever and ever.
 Amen.—Ephesians 3:20–21